carpetbomb/PS4PKG/README.md

-You will need to enter your psxhax cookie values.
+After you're verified you will need to enter your psxhax cookie values.
 These can be found using [EditThisCookie](https://www.editthiscookie.com/).
 The input screen can then be found by going to `Settings -> PSXHAX Credentials`

 ![Screenshot_1](https://github.com/user-attachments/assets/a04c2b9e-dbc8-4387-b18c-5c1b7bd0f5ca)